vyu821/school-district-analysis/README.md

 The school board has notified you that the reading and math scores for Thomas High School ninth greaders appear to have been altered.
 You are tasked to replace these scores with`NaN`while keeping the rest of the data intact.
 You are then to repeat the school distrct analysis and describe how these changes affected the overall analysis.

 ## Challenge Results
-The analysis of the altered scores show that:
+The analysis of the altered scores show the following:
-- Average math score, percentage of students passing math, percentage of students passing reading, and overall passing percentage have all dropped.
+- Looking at the district summary, we can see that:
+    - Average math score dropped from 79.0% to 78.9%
+    - Percentage of students passing math dropped from 75% to 74%
+    - Percentage of students passing reading dropped from 86% to 85%
+    - Overall passing percentage dropped from 65% to 64%
 ![challenge_district_summary](resources/challenge_district_summary.png)
 -